hygieia/hygieia/collectors/cmdb/hpsm/README.md

-# Hygieia SCM Collectors / Github
+# Hygieia CMDB Collectors / HPSM

-Collect source code details from GitHub based on URL and branch

 This project uses Spring Boot to package the collector as an executable JAR with dependencies.